collapsed-stacks/atheism/questions/905/would-it-be-logically-coherent-for-a-religious-adherent-to-deny-the-existence-of.md

 - posted by: [Little Bobby Tables](https://stackexchange.com/users/-1/765-little-bobby-tables) on 2011-01-11
 - score: 1

-<p>This question is somewhat western-biased.
+This question is somewhat western-biased.
 An interesting counter-example is Buddhism, and particularly, Zen-Buddhism.
-A good deal of the Buddha's original teaching was <strong>not</strong> a religion, but a response, even a criticism, to an existing religion (Hinduism).
+A good deal of the Buddha's original teaching was **not** a religion, but a response, even a criticism, to an existing religion (Hinduism).
 It appears mythical nowadays, because it was written in a religious context - Not too many atheists lived in 500 B.C India!
 However, basic Buddhism does not enforce a believe in a deity (although it was commonly mixed with existing religions, such as Tibetan Bon or Chinese Daoism).
-It also <strong>denied</strong> the existence of a pre-defined destiny (Karma).
-The Buddha himself never claimed to be a deity, and made it perfectly clear that he will <strong>not</strong> return after his death.
-Zen-Buddhism took this state-of-mind to extreme, and Zen monks use to laugh and taunt at ceremonial religious activities.</p>
+It also **denied** the existence of a pre-defined destiny (Karma).
+The Buddha himself never claimed to be a deity, and made it perfectly clear that he will **not** return after his death.
+Zen-Buddhism took this state-of-mind to extreme, and Zen monks use to laugh and taunt at ceremonial religious activities.

-<p>To summarize: Most religions in the world do focus on worshiping deities, and therefore denying the existing of a God makes the person a "social believer" rather than a follower.
-However, a mythically-rooted philosophy (namely, Buddhism) might be classified as a religion, without enforcing the belief in deities as an essential part of it.</p>
+To summarize: Most religions in the world do focus on worshiping deities, and therefore denying the existing of a God makes the person a "social believer" rather than a follower.
+However, a mythically-rooted philosophy (namely, Buddhism) might be classified as a religion, without enforcing the belief in deities as an essential part of it.

-<p>(Btw - "Dharma" means "truth" and it is more of a set of guidelines than a divine force.)</p>
+(Btw - "Dharma" means "truth" and it is more of a set of guidelines than a divine force.)

 ## Answer 2199